Daytona Beach Tours & Activities

 It's your choice and everything can be done on a single day if you prefer.
 You may, however, schedule your Kennedy Space Center visit over two days and enjoy both a less hectic pace and the ability to spend more time on elements of your tour that interest you most.

-Kennedy Space Center Visitor Complex - located on the Atlantic Ocean in Cape Canaveral, 45 minutes east of Orlando - is open every day of the year, except December 25 and certain launch days.
-Current operating hours are from 9:00 am to 6:00 pm.
+Kennedy Space Center Visitor Complex - located on the Atlantic Ocean in Cape Canaveral, 45 minutes east of Orlando - is open every day of the year, except on certain launch days.
+Operating hours are from 9:00 am to 7:00 pm (6:00 pm during fall and winter months).
 The Astronaut Hall of Fame is open from 12:00 am to 6:00 pm.

 This ticket for the Kennedy Space Center Visitor Complex includes the Kennedy Space Center Tour of NASA's Launch Headquarters, two IMAX films, all shows and exhibits - including Space Shuttle Atlantis, and a visit to the Astronaut Hall of Fame.
 This ticket includes the KSC Bus Tour with a stop at the four-story LC-39 Observation Gantry where you get a bird's eye view of the Space Shuttle launch pads and parts of the world's busiest space launch facility.
 You'll also stop at the acclaimed Apollo/Saturn V Center, where you will walk beneath a massive Saturn V rocket, relive Neil Armstrong's first steps on the moon, and experience the thunderous rumble of a Saturn V moon rocket lift off.